In January 2026, the final Tata Steel Chess Masters standings showed two Uzbek players in the top two positions.

 Candidates 2026

-The Candidates Tournament 2026 begins on March 28 in Larnaca, Cyprus.
+The Candidates Tournament 2026 begins on March 29 in Paphos, Cyprus.
 Sindarov qualified through one of FIDE’s circuit pathways and enters as one of the lower-rated players in the field by current rating.

 The Open field also includes Fabiano Caruana, Hikaru Nakamura, Praggnanandhaa, Anish Giri, Matthias Bluebaum, Wei Yi, and Andrey Esipenko.
 Round 1 pairing: Sindarov faces Esipenko.